nus-cs2103-AY2021S1/tp/docs/team/dhafinrazaq.md

   * Review and comment on PRs regarding code quality (PR [#91](https://github.com/AY2021S1-CS2103T-T13-3/tp/pull/91)), implementation bug (PR [#226](https://github.com/AY2021S1-CS2103T-T13-3/tp/pull/226)), and other improvements.

 * **Community**:
-  * Asked questions in Gitter, one of which was regarding code integration.
+  * Asked questions in Gitter, one of which was about the convention on code integration.
   * Beyond this team: reported bugs and suggestion for other team via CATcher (examples: PR [#188](https://github.com/AY2021S1-CS2103T-W17-3/tp/issues/188))